 - STRING sequence of characters (length limited to 30K) - CLOB unformatted and unindexed sequence of characters (length limited to 2G) - INTEGER exact numeric value with no fractional part - DECIMAL double precision approximate numeric value - ENUM values come from a predefined set of values - BOOLEAN either true or false - TIMESTAMP value containing both a date and time part.
-Time part supports microsecond

-(10-6) resolution

-- TIMEINTERVAL value representing a period of time, with microsecond resolution - BINARY sequence of bytes - MAP value is a collection of {key,value} pairs - VARIANT values can be of any of the other data types
+Time part supports microsecond (10-6) resolution - TIMEINTERVAL value representing a period of time, with microsecond resolution - BINARY sequence of bytes - MAP value is a collection of {key,value} pairs - VARIANT values can be of any of the other data types

-3.1.1Maps
+3.1.1 Maps

-Map fields are a collection of {key,value} pairs, essentially a collection of fields in a single field.
-These are used to hold custom fields that are not represented by the default fields provided by the jKQL data model.
+As discussed briefly above, map fields are a collection of {key,value} pairs, essentially a collection of fields in a single field.
 The keys are always strings.
-The values can be one of 6 types:
+The values can be one of 7 types:

+- BOOLEAN

 - STRING

 - CLOB

 - INTEGER

 - DECIMAL

 - TIMESTAMP

 - TIMEINTERVAL